Barbara S. Anderson, Esq.

 Marcia is the Office Manager and Bookkeeper for the firm.
 A graduate of The University of Kansas, Marcia came to Washington, D.C. to work as a Legislative Research Assistant to Congressman Larry Winn, Jr. (R-Kansas) and stayed with the office until just before her daughter was born.

-She and her husband are long time Alexandria residents who have been active in a variety of volunteer positions, and raised their two children here.
+She and her husband are long time Alexandria residents who have been active in a variety of volunteer positions with their Church, the Alexandria Symphony, Boy Scouts and other organizations, and raised their two children here.

 Administrative Assistant Timmi Wood was born and raised in Virginia Beach.
-After graduating from Old Dominion University she married and taught elementary school in the public school system before moving to Alexandria in 1970.
+After graduating from Old Dominion University, she married and taught elementary school in the public schools before moving to Alexandria in 1970.
 Their son graduated from St. Stephens School and she has two granddaughters.